jellyfin-archive/jellyfin-docs/general/administration/installing.md

 > [!Note]
 > For ARM hardware and RPi, it is recommended to use the LinuxServer.io image since hardware acceleration support is not yet available on the native image.

-> [!Note]
-> Use host mode for networking in order to use DLNA or an HDHomeRun.

 ### Docker

 [Docker](https://www.docker.com/) allows you to run containers on Linux, Windows and MacOS.

-> [!Note]
-> There is currently an [issue](https://github.com/docker/for-linux/issues/788) with read-only mounts in Docker.
-If there are submounts within the main mount, the submounts are read-write capable.

 The basic steps to create and run a Jellyfin container using Docker are as follows: